TheGobbo/Minesweper/README.md

-to compile it yourself download pascal compilator fpc, ans pascal file minado.pas then run fpc minado.pas && ./minado
+to compile it yourself download pascal compiler fpc, ans pascal file minado.pas then run fpc minado.pas && ./minado

 any problems make an issue